-The chartplotters can create a wireless network to which you can connect wireless devices.
+This chartplotter can host a wireless network to which you can connect wireless devices.
 Connecting wireless devices allows you to use Garmin apps, such as ActiveCaptain.

 Wi-Fi Network

 Setting Up the Wi-Fi Network

 This device can host a Wi-Fi network to which you can connect wireless devices such as another chartplotter or your phone.
 The first time you access the wireless network settings, you are prompted to set up the network.